 What is an RA?

-A Residential Advisor(RA) is a student member of the Office of Residence Life who works and lives in on-campus housing.
+A Residential Advisor(RA) is a student staff member of the Office of Residence Life who works and lives in on-campus housing.
 The RA shares the responsibility for implementing the basic goals of the Office of Residence Life by promoting individual and community development through educational and social programs.
-The RA role consists of several components-including being a campus resource to residents, a peer counselor, a community builder, and assisting with both College and Residential Life policy enforcement.
-The RA reports directly to the Residential Coordinator (RC) and works collaboratively with the Director of Residence Life and the Assistant Residential Coordinator (ARC).
+The RA's role consists of several components-including being a campus resource to residents, a peer counselor, a community builder, and assisting with both College and Residential Life policy enforcement.
+The RA reports directly to the Residential Coordinator of the community in which he or she resides and works collaboratively with the Director of Residence Life and the Office Manager.
 Remember that they are there to help you.

 How do I find an RA?

-When you move into your apartment, you and your RA will complete an apartment condition report.
+When you move into your apartment, you and your RA will complete a Room Condition Form (RCF).
 The forms are used to note the condition of the furniture and the apartment when you move in.
 To avoid charges when you move out, it is important that you are as thorough as possible on these forms when you move in.
 Because these forms do not list every possible thing that you may be charged for, you may be responsible for damages not listed on the form.

 Disability Accommodations in Housing

 For safety reasons, when residents lose their keys, the Facilities Management staff will generally replace the core lock to the apartment.
-The charge for changing the core lock will be $100 for the replacement of the core and all keys.
+The charge for changing the core lock will be $200.00 for the replacement of the core and all keys.
+The charge for replacement mail keys will be $25.00.
 For your safety, please notify Residence Life staff if you have lost your keys so that we can replace them and you can secure your apartment.
 All keys need to be returned when you leave housing and charges will be levied to replace cores and cut new keys as necessary.

 Repairs and Maintenance Requests